 Policy changed Date changed Reason behind change or amendment Confidentiality, Privacy and records 12.5.2017 Changed reference to DEECD to Department of Education and Training Changed reference to Licensee to 'Approved Provider' Child Safe Environment 12.5.2017 Was noted that we didn't have a written policy.
 Have added this with input from Committee\Parent\Educator.
 Committee addition approved 29/5/17.
-Acceptance and refusal of authorisations 16.6.2017 Added new policy to reflect regulation 168 Water Play and safety (inc safety around water activities) 16.6.2017 Added in Risk assessment to be undertaken Determining Fit & Proper amendment in Policy 30/6/2017 Gave the policy more clarification regarding determining person in responsible charge of service All policies reviewed to reflect changes in NQS, Law Act, & National regulations as of 1st Oct 2017 and 1st Feb 2018 2/2/2018 See left side for comments.
+Acceptance and refusal of authorisations 16.6.2017 Added new policy to reflect regulation 168 Water Play and safety (inc safety around water activities) 16.6.2017 Added in Risk assessment to be undertaken Determining Fit & Proper amendment in Policy 30/6/2017 Gave the policy more clarification regarding determining person in responsible charge of service All policies reviewed to reflect changes in NQS, Law Act, & National regs as of 1st Oct 2017 and 1st Feb 2018 2/2/2018 See left side for comments.
+Child Safe, Staff Wellbeing, Code of conduct 3/5/2019 Ensured these were compliant with new Laws, Regulations as set by the Commission Updated Sunsmart Policy as per Sunsmart certificate and correspondence with Sunsmart Australia 7/1/2020 To ensure our Summer practices reflect and are supported by our recognised authorities regarding best practice Updated Social Justice\Inclusive\anti- discrimination policy a 12/2/20 To ensure it reflects our commitment to our approved RAP and to ensure we support anti-discrimination behaviors.
+Engaging TCC in our Aboriginal & Torres Straight Cultures (RAP) 13/2/20 To ensure TCC has a committed holistic approach in place for Reconciliation that is supported by TCC's RAP Nutrition, Food Safety, The Achievement program Bottle Feeding, Breast milk, Dental and Oral Care.
+18/2/20 To ensure we are always reviewing our Health policies with a recognized authority to ensure our practices are current and meet best practice.
+Emergency Evacuation procedures 10/3/20 To ensure we had an up to date policy that reflected our evacuation map and so we could review our policies as a team to inform best practice as new educators in different rooms.